My story

 In China we were also very well received.
 A senior education ministry official invited us to a dining experience in Beijing's Forbidden City which comprised 140 different dishes.
 Though I felt honoured, it was an ordeal which I couldn't help thinking was some kind of test of character.
 We also visited a large and prestigious new scientific research complex in Shanghai where there was a palpable buzz of excitement once word got round that executives from Nature were in the building.
 I soon came to realise just how desirable and career-enhancing it was for a scientist to be published in Nature.

 Travelling with my colleagues could be a lot of fun.
 Annette in particular had an infectious sense of humour and there were many moments of uncontrolled hilarity.
-The pornstar at the swimming pool in Mumbai was one such moment, or the slapstick encounter with Brazilian music legend Sergio Mendes in the revolving door of the Copacabana Palace Hotel in Rio.
+The pornstar at the swimming pool in Mumbai was one such moment, or the slapstick encounter with Brazilian music legend Sergio Mendes in the revolving door of the Copacabana Palace Hotel in Rio (my apologies to Sergio for the ChatGPT generated image in the carousel above🙏🏼).
 These are tales which are best shared over a beer.
 For now I must turn to a more sobering experience of my time at Macmillan.

 Out of Africa